Vacuum Energy and Renormalization of the Field-Independent Term: Introduction

-It can be quite a subtle problem to analyze this term, because of the conditions imposed canonically on the regulator function in the nonperturbative RG equation (Wetterich equation)~\cite{eea_rg_1,eea_rg_2,Gi2006}.
-These canonically imposed conditions imply that the solution of the RG equation reproduces the bare action in the UV only up to a field-independent, but $k$-dependent term; the latter, in addition, could be infinite.
+Therefore, the use of the FRG method and asymptotic safety can solve several important problems of cosmology and quantum gravity.
+Nevertheless, the FRG approach has its own drawbacks; the evolution of the constant (i.e., field-independent) term could be problematic due to the construction of the method.
+In particular, divergent terms could appear in the RG flow in its UV limit.
+These could represent non-physical behaviour.
+It can be quite a subtle problem to analyze the renormalization of the field-independent term, because of the conditions imposed canonically on the regulator function in the FRG equation (Wetterich equation)~\cite{eea_rg_1,eea_rg_2,Gi2006}.
+These canonically imposed conditions imply that the solution of the FRG equation reproduces the bare action in the UV only up to a field-independent, but $k$-dependent term; the latter, in addition, could be infinite.
 Hence, the analysis becomes subtle.
 Yet, physical conditions, to be imposed on the RG evolution of the constant term due to consistency considerations, lead to subtracted RG equations whose solution fulfills all physical boundary conditions in IR and UV limits.